We take on the pros and cons of tankless water heaters.

 - Saves You Money — We all want to save money, so an advantage to going tankless is by only heating the water when you need it, you save money.
 Tank water heaters waste energy and money by heating water you aren’t using.
 This can cut your costs and give you a savings of up to 30% per year.

-- Small and Compact — Tankless units can be put virtually anywhere in the house.
+- Small and Compact — Tankless water heaters can be put virtually anywhere in the house.
 They can be hung on the wall, either inside or outside of your home depending on your climate.
 This is a huge benefit for those that are short on living space.

 Looking to replace your old water heater with a new tankless water heater?
 Contact the experts at MM Comfort throughout the Seattle area to help with your Heating and Cooling needs.